How to Use the MySQL LIMIT Clause

 LIMIT Clause Examples

-The following example retrieves only the top two rows of the orders table without conditions:
+The following example returns only the top two rows of the orders table:

 SELECT * FROM orders